 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-ML entity: a manageable artifact of an ML model.
+ML model: a manageable representation of an ML model algorithm.

-NOTE 1: An ML entity may contain metadata related to the model.
+NOTE 1: An ML model may contain metadata.
 Metadata may include e.g. the applicable runtime context for the ML model.

-ML model: mathematical algorithm that can be "trained" by data and human expert input as examples to replicate a decision an expert would make when provided that same information.
+ML model algorithm: mathematical algorithm that can be "trained" by data and human expert input as examples to replicate a decision an expert would make when provided that same information.

-NOTE 2: The ML models are proprietary and not in scope for standardization.
+NOTE 2: The ML model algorithm is proprietary and not in scope for standardization.

-ML model training: process performed by an ML training function to take training data, run it through an ML model, derive the associated loss and adjust the parameterization of that ML model based on the computed loss.

-ML initial training: the ML model training that generates the initial version of an ML entity.
+ML training: process performed by an ML training function to take training data, run it through an ML model algorithm, derive the associated loss and adjust the parameterization of that ML model algorithm based on the computed loss.
+ML training is either ML initial training or ML re-training.ML initial training: the ML model training that generates the initial version of an ML model.

 ML re-training: The process of training of a previously trained ML model.

-NOTE 3: A new version of a trained ML entity supports the same type of inference as the previous version of the ML entity, i.e., the data type of inference input and data type of inference output remain unchanged between the two versions of the ML entity, but parameter values might be different for the re-trained model.
+NOTE 3: A new version of a trained ML model supports the same type of inference as the previous version of the ML model, i.e., the data type of inference input and data type of inference output remain unchanged between the two versions of the ML model, but parameter values might be different for the re-trained model.

-ML joint training: the ML training for a group of ML models that are trained and targeted for inference.
+ML joint training: the processes of ML training for a group of ML model algorithms.
+The ML joint training generates the ML models for each ML model algorithm.

-ML training: refers to the end-to-end processes to enable an ML training function to perform ML model initial training or re-training (as defined above).

-NOTE 4: ML training may include interaction with other parties to collect and format the data required for ML model training.

-ML training function: a logical function with ML model training capabilities;
+ML training function: a logical function with ML training capabilities.

-AI/ML inference: refers to the process of running a set of input data through a trained ML entity to produce set of output data, such as predictions.
+AI/ML inference: refers to the process of running a set of input data through a trained ML model to produce set of output data, such as predictions.

 AI/ML inference function: a logical function that employs an ML model to conduct inference.